celerity/celerity-runtime/docs/overview.md

 includes individual instructions for the given node in the system, and also encodes all necessary data transfers to maintain a consistent view of data as it would be expected if the program were to be executed on a single node.
-In the Celerity **distributed scheduling** scheme, only the subset of the command graph necessary for executing locally relevant commands is created on each node, so e.g. if nodes 0 and 1 communicate with each other locally, node 2 need not be aware of the related commands.
+In the Celerity **distributed scheduling** scheme (introduced with Celerity 0.4.0), only the subset of the command graph necessary for executing locally relevant commands is created on each node, so e.g. if nodes 0 and 1 communicate with each other locally, node 2 need not be aware of the related commands.